-Prospective clients must have a research and/or technology product development component to their business and be involved in one of the following four broad research areas that coincide with research expertise at the University:
+Prospective tenants must have a research and/or technology product development component to their business and be involved in one of the following four broad research areas that coincide with research expertise at the University:

-Clients may decide to lease space within one of Smartpark Research & Technology Park’s multi-tenant facilities or to land lease a parcel and develop their own facility.
+Tenants may decide to lease space within one of Smartpark Research & Technology Park’s multi-tenant facilities or to land lease a parcel and develop their own facility.
 Multi-tenant buildings offer office/lab space where the building entrance and common areas are shared by tenants.
 Smartpark Research & Technology Park’s current multi-tenant facilities are located at 135 Innovation Drive and 150 Innovation Drive, and One Research Road.

 Contact us at (204) 474-7975 to discuss the best lease package for your organization.

 This is what some of the CEO’s from our tenant organizations had to say about the reasons they chose Smartpark Research & Technology Park: